g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 TS presents itself as Swift.
 It does perform characters explicitly (e.g. <a class="noline" href="{{c}}">Cinderella</a>, <a class="noline" href="{{hark}}">Rebekah Harkness</a>), but the machine TS mostly pretends to be the woman Swift in various forms.
 It adapts to audience and times: innocence-coded (with a twang) for Nashville then; demisexual-coded (with FKA-sighing) for the glossies now; BPD-coded (and drawling) for the extremely online now.
 A <a class="noline" href="{{per}}">persecution</a> complex (and diphthongs) for everyone. <a href="#fn:16" id="fnref:16">16</a>

 That's half of it; the other half is your incredible overestimation of the output.
 TS songs are moderately catchy, (recently) moderately perverse, but expertly ape The Current Thing (Shania Twain / Faith Hill / Kelly Clarkson / <!-- Jenny Lewis /--> Gaga / Kesha / Lana / Lorde / HAIM / Chvrches / FKA Twigs / <!--St Vincent--> Billie Eilish / whoever it is now).
-But TS is noticeably flatter than any of these. <a href="#fn:3" id="fnref:3">3</a>
+But TS is noticeably flatter than any of these, particularly when she's not <a href="{{mime}}">miming</a>. <a href="#fn:3" id="fnref:3">3</a>

 <br>